 Though new hire paperwork—like background check authorization, tax forms, and direct deposit authorization—is often a tedious HR/administrative task, it’s one of the most important parts of onboarding.
 Including paperwork as one of the first elements in your onboarding checklist can help you and your new hire get the tedious part out of the way—freeing you up to focus on other, more hands-on (and interesting!) onboarding activities.

 Streamline paperwork by asking the new hire to fill it out before onboarding (for example, you might send the paperwork via email or on your company’s collaboration platform).
 This can avoid the trap in which 58% of organizations focus on processes and paperwork during onboarding (instead of on people).
+A modern HR software can also come in handy at this time, as it can help you automate administrative tasks and improve the efficiency of your onboarding process.

 3. Provide a new hire welcome packet